antonbabenko/pre-commit-terraform/README.md

 > <details><summary>Info useful for parallelism fine-tunning</summary>
 >
 > <br>
-> Tests below was run on repo with 45 terraform dirs on laptop with 16 CPU, SSD and 1Gbit/s network.
+> Tests below were run on repo with 45 Terraform dirs on laptop with 16 CPUs, SSD and 1Gbit/s network.
 Laptop was slightly used in the process.
 >
 > Observed results may vary greatly depending on your repo structure, machine characteristics and their usage.
 >
-> If during fine-tuning you'll find that your results are very different from provided below and you thonk that this data could help someone else - feel free to send PR.
+> If during fine-tuning you'll find that your results are very different from provided below and you think that this data could help someone else - feel free to send PR.
 >
 >
 > | Hook                                     | Most used resource                 | Optimization runs comparison / Notes                            |